ptf-oncloud/ai-tech-newsletter-n8n/README.md

 This automation uses **n8n** to fetch tech news from RSS feeds, summarize articles using **OpenAI’s GPT API**, and send a weekly email digest.

 Big Features
-- RSS feed trigger for tech news
+- RSS feed trigger for tech news (The Verge)
 - Text summarization using OpenAI API
 - Email delivery via Gmail or webhook
 - Fully customizable and modular